Hydepwns/mona.nvim/README.md

 Enhanced monospaced font management and configuration for Neovim.

->Monaspace is a next-generation font family from GitHub Next, designed for >code: ligatures, texture healing, and beautiful style mixing.
+>Monaspace is a next-generation font family from GitHub Next, designed for code: ligatures, texture healing, and beautiful style mixing.
 [Learn more](https://github.com/githubnext/monaspace)

+**💡 tldr; Want to see the fonts side by side?** Visit [monaspace.githubnext.com](https://monaspace.githubnext.com/) for an interactive font preview!

 ## Features